digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

 1. use a trim removal tool or a small flat head screwdriver to remove the speaker cover(s) on the rear panel
 1. remove the 4 screws holding the speaker into place and unplug the speaker(s) from the wiring loom
 1. do one of the following.
 For either step, keep in mind that the negative for each speaker is the wire with a black line in it:
-    - if keeping the original loom, create 1-2 (as needed) adapters with a [2 way quick connector](#plug) on one end, and the spade connectors for your speakers on the other
+    - If keeping the original loom, create 1-2 (as needed) adapters with a [2 way quick connector](#plug) on one end, and the spade connectors for your speakers on the other
-    - if modifying the loom, cut and crimp or solder the spade connectors for your speakers onto the loom
+    - If modifying the loom, cut and crimp or solder the spade connectors for your speakers onto the loom

     Regardless of method used, note:
     - On the [plug](#plug), the top connection (horizontal pin) is the negative
-    - if you are comfortable with a soldering iron, adding a little bit of solder to the connector pin before inserting it into the housing makes for a stronger connection
+    - If you are comfortable with a soldering iron, adding a little bit of solder to the connector pin before inserting it into the housing makes for a stronger connection

     ![example speaker loom](./speaker-loom-kenwood.jpg)